-But if you keep a few things in mind, you can avoid the most common problems that crop up at this time of year.
+But if you keep a few things in mind, you can avoid the most common winter driving problems that crop up at this time of year.

-It sounds simple, but there’s one big thing you need to do before anything else.
+It sounds simple, but for winter driving, there’s one big thing you need to do before anything else.
 And that’s get some kip.